senzing-garage/aws-cloudformation-webapp-demo/docs/README.md

 ## Overview

-The `aws-cloudformation-ecs-senzing-stack-basic` demonstration is an AWS Cloudformation template that creates the following resources:
+The `aws-cloudformation-webapp-demo` demonstration is an AWS Cloudformation template that creates the following resources:

 1. AWS infrastructure
     1. Elastic IP address